 Living World As A Company

 Let’s talk about Living World!
-Believe it not, these guys are actually part of the largest pet product manufacturing company in the world.
+Believe it or not, these guys are actually part of the largest pet product manufacturing company in the world.
 That company is called: Hagen.
 Hagen was created in 1955 by a man named Rolf C. Hagen.
 With a focus on animal welfare, Rolf created products for all types of animals that had a core line of sight when it came to animal safety.
 64 years later and nothing has changed, apart from the company’s size and scale.

 In 1972, Living World was founded with a focus on birds and small pets.
 I think somewhere along the line (and I don’t know where) Hagan bought Living World.
 Now, it goes without saying, that a company that is this big and has been around this long has developed a reputation, and a good one at that.